maxh/maxheinritz.com/_posts/2022-05-29-organizing-backend-code.md

 Let’s walk through these directories in detail, starting from the bottom up.

-## Common code
+## Common and isomophic code

+I've included these two in the same section because the only difference between them is that isomorphic code gets synced to the frontend repo.

-Examples of common code include:
+Examples of code in these layers include:

-- Wrappers around external logging and monitoring libraries
 - Pure function utilities for things like string or list manipulation
 - Widely used standardized constants such as ISO country codes
+- Application-specific constants such as `EntityType` and types such as `Qid`

 Common code could be easily bundled up and distributed as packages or libraries via npm, maven, etc. Indeed, reusing open source external packages instead of hand rolling common code is generally the best approach.
 But in every codebase I’ve worked in, we’ve ended up with some components that are library-like in nature but still specific to our particular application.

-Common code is usually domain-agnostic, but not always.
+Common code is often domain-agnostic, but not always.
+For example, it might include enums for transportation mode, currency code, etc.

+Common and isomorphic code should be stateless and unaware of the dependency-injection system.

+## Gateway code

+Examples of gateway code include:

+- A Redis client
+- A Prisma client
+- A client for talking to a bank's API
+- A observability or logging module that connects to a remote system

+Generally these are instantiated in a dependency injection container and available for user throughout the application.

+Similar to common code, gateway code is usually but not always domain-agnostic.
 For example, if you are working on a payments company, you might have a `common/psp-clients` directory that holds client libraries for various payment service providers.
-These are specific to the payments domain in general, but they are stateless and could be deployed as NPM packages, so make sense within the common domain.

-Common code is almost always domain-_model_-agnostic.
+Gateway code is almost always domain-_model_-agnostic.
 For example, the client libraries for the PSPs should be written in a way that conforms to the external PSP rather than the team's own domain model.
-Some exceptions here might be shared enum constants that are conceptually global but defined precisely as part of the domain model: transportation mode, currency code, etc.

 ## System code